How AI Casino Bots and Machine Learning Are Reshaping Online Gambling

 Tailors game feeds, bonus offers, and session UX to individual activity

-iGamingToday - 8–10% session revenue uplift documented
+iGamingToday - one operator documented an 8-10% uplift in session revenue

 Fraud & AML detection